troq/drively/README.md

 - Browse and open files in one click
 - Quickly create Docs, Sheets, Slides, Forms, and Folders in any location (My Drive, subfolders, etc)
 - Right click any file/folder to copy its address or delete it
+- Drag and drop files/folders to move them

 *NOTE* Drively uses [chrome.identity](https://developer.chrome.com/apps/identity) to access your Google Drive.
 It never talks to any servers and does absolutely nothing with your data.
 Read the source code if you're curious.